andyresta/google-map-api-from-server-side/README.md

 Accessing google map from server side with php programming you can get location, lng, long, distance between two point, suggesstion from server side.

+## For What ?
+several days, i'm handle client / company that using self local intranet. there employee cannot accessing internet, but this company need integrate with google map api.
+Just implemented in serverside that connect internet, Now client using intranet can integrated google map api.

 ## Usage
 ```php
 <?php